mitchallen/maze-generator/README.md

 ### maze.printBoard()

-Logs to the console the generated maze.n You should examine the source for this method to determine other ways to display the generated maze.
+Logs to the console the generated maze.
+You should examine the source for this method to determine other ways to display the generated maze.

 Example: